-Campbeltown Heritage Centre is a museum and heritage centre which is the main repository for social history for the Kintyre Peninsula from around 1700 to the present day.
+Campbeltown Heritage Centre is a museum and heritage centre being the main repository for social history for the Kintyre Peninsula from around 1700 to the present day.

-Because of the striking alternating colour scheme of its stonework, it became known as the ‘Tartan Kirk”.
-The Church closed in 1990 when the congregation amalgamated with the Lowland Church in Longrow.
+Because of the striking alternating colour scheme of its stonework, it became known as the ‘Tartan Kirk’.
+The Church closed in 1990 when the congregation amalgamated with the Lowland Church, Campbeltown.

-In 1995, the Church was transformed into the Heritage Centre, reflecting the wealth of local history and becoming a haven of music and drama.
-The building retains an attractive “rose” window in the West gable.
+In 1995, the Church was transformed into the Heritage Centre, reflecting the wealth of local history and a haven of music and drama.
+The building retains an attractive ‘rose’ window in the west gable.

 In 2016 KAT celebrated The Year of Scottish Architecture with a display of pictures of key Campbeltown buildings.
 Taken by the MacGrory Brothers, pioneer photographers from the early twentieth century, they showed Campbeltown life from around one hundred years ago.

-In 2016, a very rare Minenwerfer (German mine thrower or mortar) a first World War trophy presented to Campbeltown which had sacrificed so many in that war was donated to KAT and was conserved and redisplayed in the car park.
+In 2016, a very rare Minenwerfer a German mine thrower or mortar, was presented to Campbeltown which had sacrificed so many in that war.
+It was donated to KAT, conserved and redisplayed outside the Heritage Centre’s main entrance.

 The Bunkhouse, opened in April 2012 and is housed in the newly refurbished Old Schoolhouse, a Grade B listed building beside the Heritage Centre.
 Visit the website for more information and how to book online if you are interested in staying.